pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

     You can follow the progress of your patch using the dashboard.
 Initially, while the resources make requests to complete the configuration, you will see red warnings while the configuration is finishing, which is expected behavior.

-5. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon on the right side of that row.
+5. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-zdt-upgrade** job, and click the logs icon on the right side of that row.

    After you open the logs view, you can click the icon for automatic refresh to see current updates to the upgrade (patch) log.